 Allyson M. Poska

 Allyson M. Poska received her Ph.D. from the University of Minnesota in 1992 and joined the Mary Washington faculty the same year.
-Primarily a social historian, she regularly teaches upper-level courses on the histories of Spain and Latin America and frequently offers course in women’s history and on gender issues.
+Primarily a social historian, she recently taught upper-level courses on the histories of Spain and Latin America and frequently offers course in women’s history and on gender issues.
 Her most recent book is Gendered Crossings: Women and Migration in the Spanish Empire (New Mexico, 2016) which was awarded the Best Book Prize for 2016 from the Society for the Study of Early Modern Women.
 She is also the author of Women and Authority in Early Modern Spain: The Peasants of Galicia (Oxford, 2005), winner of the 2006 Roland H. Bainton Prize for best book in early modern history; Women and Gender in the Western Past (coauthored with Katherine French, Houghton-Mifflin, 2006); and Regulating the People: The Catholic Reformation in Seventeenth-Century Spain (Brill, 1998).
 She is the coeditor of The Ashgate Research Companion to Women and Gender in Early Modern Europe (Ashgate, 2013).
 Her work has been funded by grants from the National Endowment for the Humanities (2000), the Rutgers Center for Historical Analysis (2004), an ACLS/NEH/SSRC International and Area Studies Fellowship (2007), and the John Carter Brown Library (2011).
 She has served as a member of the executive council of the Sixteenth Century Society, the executive board of the Society for Spanish and Portuguese Historical Studies, and as President of the Society for the Study of Early Modern Women.
 She is coeditor of Early Modern Women: An Interdisciplinary Journal

 - Ph.D., University of Minnesota, 1992.
 History.